What are you looking for?

 We can’t wait to enjoy the fantastic restaurants, cafes, and food tours in Cardiff again, but until then you can still cook restaurant quality food at home with a little bit of help from Visit Cardiff.

 We’ve sourced 4 recipes to give you a taste of Cardiff at home.
-We’ve got a ‘veggie kotthu’ from one of Cardiff’s most recent residents, The Coconut Tree.
+We’ve got a ‘veggie kotthu’ and a ‘Fat Sister Pumpkin Curry’ from one of Cardiff’s most recent residents, The Coconut Tree.
 We also have a recipe for ‘oatmeal biscuits’ from one of the most knowledgeable people on Welsh food and local produce, Cardiff food tour operators, Loving Welsh Food.
 Clancy’s Vegetarian Emporium, based in Cardiff Market have sent us a recipe for a mouthwatering vegan black bean chilli.
 The Brass Beetle, independent restaurant and bar known for their unique flavour combinations and wood-fired pizza have provided a recipe for sticky ‘satay chicken wings’.

 If you live in Cardiff, you can support your local independent producers and suppliers, by ordering your ingredients from stalls in Cardiff Market.
 See opening times and delivery options here.